enlighter/DBMS-Engineering-Lab/assign_3/README.md

 and interact with the database.
 Set the password to something strong and secure:

-    CREATE USER myprojectuser@localhost IDENTIFIED BY 'password';
+    CREATE USER testernetuser@localhost IDENTIFIED BY 'password';

 Now, all we need to do is give our database user access rights to the database we created:

-    GRANT ALL PRIVILEGES ON myproject.* TO myprojectuser@localhost;
+    GRANT ALL PRIVILEGES ON testernet.* TO testernetuser@localhost;

 Flush the changes so that they will be available during the current session: